jaip18/ru-rooming/README.md

 # RU Rooming - Roommate Matching App

+Stop Swiping Blindly!
+Trading your peace for a random roommate is a gamble.
+Tired of the housemate horror stories?
+RU Rooming uses smart AI to find your genuinely compatible match, not just a warm body for the lease.

 A Tinder-like app for finding compatible roommates, built with Next.js, Auth0, and modern web technologies.

 ## Features